 The next adjudication touchpoint for a pending I-485 is typically one of three things: a scheduled interview, a Request for Evidence (RFE) or Notice of Intent to Deny (NOID), or a decision letter issued without further requests.
 Each touchpoint will reflect the new discretionary framing in a slightly different way.

-At the RFE or NOID stage, the request may seek additional documentation of positive equities (declarations, tax transcripts, community letters, employment verification), an explanation of any negative factors, or both.
+At the RFE or NOID stage, the request may seek additional documentation of positive equities, an explanation of any negative factors, or both.
 The deadline stated on the request controls the response window.

-For a decision issued without further requests, the operative effect of the memorandum is that the officer's reasoning incorporates the new discretionary framing.
-The eligibility analysis happens; the discretionary analysis now happens explicitly alongside it.
+For a decision issued without further requests, the officer's reasoning now incorporates the new discretionary framing alongside the eligibility analysis.

 What might an RFE under the new framing focus on?

-A Request for Evidence issued after May 21, 2026 against a pending I-485 may emphasize the equity record more than RFEs typically did before the memorandum.
-Common subjects, per the Murthy Law Firm analysis published May 22, 2026, include documentation of bona fide relationships in family-based cases, evidence of consistent tax filing and employment authorization compliance, community-ties evidence (faith community, civic organizations, volunteer work), explanation of any unauthorized presence or unauthorized employment in the immigration history, and clarification of prior status violations or arrests with appropriate context.
+An RFE issued after May 21, 2026 against a pending I-485 may focus more heavily on the equity record than RFEs typically did before the memorandum.
+Common subjects, per the Murthy Law Firm analysis published May 22, 2026, include:

 The RFE itself will state what evidence is being requested and the response deadline.
-An attorney can review the specific RFE, advise on which documents respond most effectively, and prepare any required declarations.
+A licensed immigration attorney can review the specific RFE, advise on which documents respond most effectively, and prepare any required declarations.

 Preparation at this stage is mostly organizational.
-Decisions about filing strategy, what to say, and how to respond to specific questions belong with a licensed immigration attorney.
-What an applicant can usefully do before an attorney consultation is organize the factual record.
+Decisions about filing strategy, what to say at the interview, and how to respond to specific questions belong with a licensed immigration attorney.
+What you can usefully do before that consultation is organize the factual record.

-With this record organized, the consultation becomes substantive.
-An attorney can quickly assess where the equity record is strong, where it needs additional documentation before the interview date, and how to present any negative factors with appropriate context.
+With this record organized, your attorney consultation becomes substantive.
+The attorney can quickly assess where your equity record is strong, where it needs additional documentation before the interview date, and how to present any negative factors with appropriate context.

 When does it make sense to consider engaging a new or different attorney?

-This is a decision that depends on the specific facts of a pending case and is not something a general educational page can answer.
-There are, however, factors many applicants weigh when considering whether the current representation is the right fit for the post-May 2026 framing.
+This is a decision that depends on the specific facts of your pending case.
+A general educational page cannot answer it for you.
+There are, however, factors many applicants weigh when considering whether current representation is the right fit for the post-May 2026 framing:

-If a file was originally prepared by someone who is not a licensed immigration attorney, supplementing the record before the next adjudication touchpoint with input from a licensed immigration attorney is a topic many applicants in similar situations explore.
+If your file was originally prepared by someone who is not a licensed immigration attorney, many applicants in similar situations explore supplementing the record before the next adjudication touchpoint with input from a licensed immigration attorney.

 Is withdrawing a pending I-485 ever a practical option?

-Withdrawal of a pending I-485 is rarely the right move and almost never appropriate without individualized review by a licensed immigration attorney.
-Withdrawal can have downstream consequences for ancillary benefits (EAD, Advance Parole), for status maintenance, for future filings, and in some cases for accrual of unlawful presence.
-An attorney can assess whether withdrawal, supplementing the existing filing, or continuing to wait for the next adjudication step makes sense given the specific facts.
+Rarely.
+Withdrawal of a pending I-485 is almost never appropriate without individualized review by a licensed immigration attorney.
+Withdrawal can have downstream consequences for ancillary benefits such as EAD and Advance Parole, for status maintenance, for future filings, and in some cases for accrual of unlawful presence.

 For most applicants, the practical path forward is to leave the pending application in place, organize the equity record, and prepare to engage substantively at the next adjudication touchpoint.
 The memorandum text does not require any affirmative action from pending applicants.